jiko/stopabadcure/_posts/2013-10-03-freedom-inc-rejects-sales-tax-proposal.md

 With the **Committee for Research, Treatments and Cures** – the committee working for the tax – dangling a reported $200,000 in front of Freedom to promote the tax measure leading up to the Nov.
 5 election, Freedom’s board stood on principal and turned its back on the money.

-Asked about the deciding factor in the decision, State Sen. **Kiki Curls**, a Freedom board member and Kansas City Democrat__, said:
+Asked about the deciding factor in the decision, State Sen. **Kiki Curls**, a Freedom board member and Kansas City Democrat, said:

 “Feedback from the community.
 We found very few people who supported the tax.”